isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-treatment-for-kittens/index.md

 Could you be looking for a tablet medicine for your kitten treatment?
 Capstar (nitenpyram) is the top quality for your kitten.
 - It is an oral product that startskilling 30 minutes after tabletadministration (quick-acting).
-- The veterinary recommended product assures you of 90%of theflea's killing�on your kitten within 4 to 6 hours for every single dose of Capstar application.
+- The veterinary recommended product assures you of 90%of theflea's killingon your kitten within 4 to 6 hours for every single dose of Capstar application.
 It
 kills adult flea
 and larvae on your kitten before they lay eggs  you can see flea fall off after death.
 Capstar is convenient and easy to use.
 You only need to place the tablet deep in the mouth for the kitten to swallow or mix it with the kittens food.